 This agenda item will utilize a summary document to facilitate treatment of topics during the e-meeting.
 This may lead to postponement of some items to next meeting.
 A web conference may be used for some topics in this agenda item.

+Summary document of 7.5 to be provided by NN.

 7.6 LTE TEI16 enhancements